 18. Hike up Skaros Rock

 If you find yourself on the hike from Fira to Oia and you want to add a bit of extra effort, take a side trip to Skaros Rock.
 You’ll see this rocky outcrop as you do the hike – it’s hard to miss, being around 20 metres high.
 Located just after Imerovigli, the rock was created by volcanic activity and later housed a castle.
 Today, you can hike to the top of Skaros Rock.
-The climb is a punishing set of concrete steps that can feel endless under the summer sun but the views across Santorini are complete worth it.
+The climb is a punishing set of concrete steps that can feel endless under the summer sun but the views across Santorini are completely worth it.
 In total, it will add about 1 to 1.5 hrs to your Fira to Oia hike.

 Map of Santorini